 As part of your discovery process, be sure to consider the following:

-Is the application management software part of a suite of products?
-Or is it their only product?
+Is the grant management software part of a suite of products?
+Or is it the only product?

 Do all or most of their software offerings focus on the nonprofit market?